huakehe/BERTScore_and_COMET_blog/MT Blog.md

 |BERTScore F1| 0.794772| 1.000000 |
 |COMET| 0.5144| 0.3090 |

 Not a trained translator myself, I cannot give my personal judgements on GNMT and SYSTRAN, but through the two examples, we clearly see the limitation of BLEU, and the limitation of BERTScore to some extent.
 However, it is still debatable if reference sentences should be evaluated in the metric.
 For COMET, inferring human judgement directly from source is appealing, but free-of-reference may result in loss of information in certain perspectives.
-Considering the paper’s experiment has proven the stronger effectiveness compared to BLEU and BERTScore, COMET may have pointed another direction for future MT evaluation metrics.
+Considering the experimental results has proven its effectiveness compared to BLEU and BERTScore, COMET may have pointed another direction for future MT evaluation metrics.

 ## Conclusion